GMLC-TDC/HELICS/docs/installation/package_manager.md

 brew reinstall helics --with-python
 ```

-You must pass `--with-python-include-dir` with a value.
-The easiest way
-to find out what the `--with-python-include-dir` argument should be is
-by using `python3-config` as shown above.

-If you want to install using Python2 instead, you can use
+If you want to install using Python2 instead, you should build from source.
-`--with-python-include-dir=$(python-config --prefix)/include/python2.7/`.
-It is important that the Python interpreter used to run `import helics`
+It is important that the Python interpreter used to run `import helics`.
-was built using the header files included in `python-config --prefix`.
 That is to say, you cannot build using Python3 and run using Python2.

 Additionally, if required, you can add `--HEAD` to install from the